A Chiastic Reconfiguration Of Isaiah 2-4

 19 People will flee to caves in the rocks and to holes in the ground from the fearful presence of the Lord and the splendor of his majesty, when he rises to shake the earth.

-When Christ returns in glory at the start of the Final Tribulation, the wicked, who are not raptured out, will see the power and splendour of Christ and they will try to hide from his terrifying presence (see also Rev 6:12-17 - the opening of the 6th seal).
+After Christ returns in glory at the start of the Final Tribulation, the wicked, who are not raptured out, will see the power and splendour of God and they will try to hide from his terrifying wrath (see also Rev 6:15-17).

-Subunit A1: The aftereffects of the Lord's coming for the rapture (2:20)
+Subunit A1: The aftermath of the Lord's coming for the rapture (2:20)

 Chapter 2 20 In that day people will throw away to the moles and bats their idols of silver and idols of gold, which they made to worship.

-People will stop worshipping pagan gods, for at this time, the demon gods lose all their power (Rev. 6:13-14) and Christ alone is exalted.
-The idolaters will discard their idols in the rubbish heaps ("to the moles and bats" seems to be idiomatic), indicating the contempt they now have for the gods they had worshipped.
+People will stop worshipping pagan gods, for at this time, the demon gods lose all their power (Rev. 6:13-14) and God alone is exalted.
+The idolaters will discard their idols in the rubbish heaps ("to the moles and bats" - both moles and bats inhabit ruins), indicating the contempt they now have for the gods they had worshipped.

 Pivot X: The wicked hide from the presence of the Lord (2:21-22)